pivot-access-ltd/bma-offline-docs/src/about-rbac-6131.md

 - RBAC maintains roles, which are associated with user identities and permissions.
 For a given user identity to carry out a particular operation in MAAS, that user identity must correspond to a role that has permission to carry out that operation.
 - Some other tool (in this case, Candid) verifies the user identity.
 If roles are to be effective, the user identity must be correct, and that identity must be verified before reaching RBAC.

-The relationship between permissions and MAAS operations is hard coded into MAAS.
-If RBAC is used, the code controlling each operation will verify with RBAC that the requesting user has a role that is permitted to perform that operation.
+The relationship between permissions and MAAS operations is mediated by RBAC.
+If RBAC is used, the code controlling each operation will verify with RBAC that the requesting user has the correct combination of roles and permissions.

-Over 400 permissions exist within MAAS that control whether or not the user can view, add, change, or delete anything from machines to partitions to script sets.
-RBAC collects these permissions into four roles:
+RBAC maintains a database that maps users to roles and resources; there are four roles:

 - Administrator: all permissions for all resource pools.
 - Operator: all permissions for a specific resource pool, but not others.
 - User: limited permissions, corresponding to the normal rights of a MAAS users.
 - Auditor: permission to view data, only (i.e., read-only access).

-MAAS code and RBAC code must work together to ensure that only users with the correct permissions are able to perform a specific operation; i.e., the MAAS/RBAC permissions model is hard-coded with respect to the above roles.
+MAAS code and RBAC code must work together to ensure that only users with the correct permissions are able to perform a specific operation.

 <a href="#heading--a-little-about-candid"><h3 id="heading--a-little-about-candid">A little about Candid</h3></a>